Setup AWS Karpenter for EKS

-Karpenter is an open-source, high-performance Kubernetes cluster autoscaler that takes advantage of the AWS API to launch instances according to what your Kubernetes cluster needs.
+Karpenter is an open-source, high-performance Kubernetes cluster auto scaler that takes advantage of the AWS API to launch instances according to what your Kubernetes cluster needs.
 If you are familiar with GKE Autopilot, Karpenter observes the pod specifications of unschedulable pods, calculates the aggregate resource requests, and sends a request to the compute service like Amazon EC2 with the capacity required to run all the new pods.

-On the other side, Karpenter can also deprovision nodes when they are no longer needed.
+Conversely, Karpenter can also deprovision nodes when they are no longer needed.
 This can be determined by node expiry config (ttlSecondsUntilExpired) or when the last workload running on Karpenter provisioned node is terminated.

-Cluster autoscaler is an industry-adopted, open-source, and vendor-neutral tool, and it is part of the Kubernetes project, with implementations by most major Kubernetes cloud providers.
-Cluster Autoscaling will increase or decrease the size of a Kubernetes cluster (by adding or removing worker nodes), based on the presence of pending pods and multiple metrics.
+Cluster auto-scaler is an industry-adopted, open-source, and vendor-neutral tool, and it is part of the Kubernetes project, with implementations by most major Kubernetes cloud providers.
+Cluster Autoscaling will increase or decrease the size of a Kubernetes cluster (by adding or removing worker nodes) based on the presence of pending pods and multiple metrics.

 Karpenter vs. Cluster Autoscaler

 Cluster Autoscaler will only scale up or down your managed node groups through Amazon EC2 Auto Scaling Groups.
 It requires the ability to examine and modify EC2 auto-scaling groups.
 So, it watches the node groups.
-Whenever we add a new node group, we have to tell Cluster Autoscaler about it because of the mapping that Cluster Autoscaler is Kubernetes native, and the node group is AWS native.
+Whenever we add a new node group, we must tell Cluster Autoscaler about it because of the mapping that Cluster Autoscaler is Kubernetes native, and the node group is AWS native.

 How does Karpenter work?